1. THE CONTRACT

 Bed Linen, towels (one hand and one small bath towel per person) and soap are provided in all chalets and Chalet Hotels.

 Evening meals are provided for 6 nights on a 7 night holiday and 12 nights on a 14 night holiday.
-Breakfast is run on a self-service basis, normally between 8 and 9am and typically comprises: a cooked breakfast, fruit juice, cereals, porridge and croissants (France only) or bread, cheeses, sliced ham and jam.
+Breakfast is run on a self-service basis normally between 8 and 9am and typically comprises: a cooked breakfast, fruit juice, cereals, porridge, croissants (France only) or bread, cheeses, sliced ham and jam.
 There is of course unlimited tea and coffee.
+The milk supplied is likely to be UHT.
 On our staff’s one day off a week, only the continental breakfast will be provided.
-The milk supplied is likely to be UHT.
-With a full quota of children present, breakfast can be a crowded and somewhat chaotic affair, so a degree of patience may be needed!
-In larger properties. our staff may also request that guests stagger their arrival times for breakfast, particularly during peak weeks, to facilitate smoother service.
+With a full quota of children present, breakfast can be a crowded and somewhat hectic affair, so a degree of patience may be needed!
+In larger properties, our staff may also request that guests stagger their arrival times for breakfast, particularly during peak weeks, to facilitate smoother service.
 For afternoon tea our staff provide a cake (except on their day off) and guests should help themselves to tea and coffee.
 Adult dinner is served around 8pm and is a four-course meal based on supper party menus.
 It includes complimentary wine and coffee.
 On the first evening, due to differing guest arrival times, dinner will be served at the convenience of the majority.
-We do not permit non guests of our chalets and Chalet Hotels to dine in our properties, except under exceptional circumstances and only if agreed in writing at time of booking.
+We do not permit non guests of our chalet and Chalet Hotels to dine in our properties, except under exceptional circumstances and only if agreed in writing at time of booking.
 Please note that dinner is strictly an adults and teenagers only occasion and children under 13 years old on the holiday start date are not allowed at the dinner table, but instead are served Children’s High Tea at approximately 5:30pm (see 19(g) below).
 We cannot accept liability if we are not informed of the child’s age.
 Please see clause 19(g) below.

 The consumption of duty-free and locally purchased alcohol is prohibited in the public areas of Chalet Hotels, in accordance with local licensing laws.